1 / 1

 "Behind the Seams" tours of Coors Field are available during the offseason and provide a behind-the-scenes look at one of the premier ballparks in Major League Baseball.
 All tours begin at Gate D (20th & Blake Street).
 Tours last 75-80 minutes and cover a distance of about one mile.
 All tours are accessible for guests with disabilities.
 Also, don't miss the Sandlot, a brewery in Coors Field that is open year-round.

 Right next door to Coors Field is McGregor Square, which shouldn't be missed by sports fans.
 It's comprised of three towers that include The Rally Hotel and the Milepost Zero food hall surrounding a 17,000-square-foot plaza that hosts year-round events like concerts, festivals and movie nights.
 The plaza has a stadium-sized LED screen.
 Catch a game at Tom’s Watch Bar, get a bite to eat at Carmine's or browse the books at Tattered Cover Book Store.

 Come see the Colorado Sports Hall of Fame, a free museum honoring Colorado sports legends.
-Open most Thurs.-Sat. from 10 a.m.-3 p.m.
+Open Thursday-Saturday (summer Monday-Saturday) from 10 a.m. to 3 p.m.
 Also, visit Empower Field at Mile High.
 Tours begin each half-hour and are 75 minutes in length.
 This is your chance to see the 'back of the house" where the Broncos play.